-COSC 1301 - Microcomputer Applications.
+COSC 1301 - Microcomputer Applications 3-2

 This course provides an overview of computer information systems.
-It introduces computer hardware, software, procedures, systems and human resources and explores their integration and application in business and other segments in society.
+It introduces computer hardware, software, procedures, systems, human resources, and explores its integration and application in business and other segments in society.
 AC.

-COSC 1320 - Introductory C++ Programming.
+COSC 1320 - Introductory C++ Programming 3-2-3

 This course is an introduction to computer programming.
-Emphasis is on the fundamentals of structured design, development, testing, implementation and documentation.
-It includes coverage of language syntax, data and file structures, input/output devices and disks/files.
-Prerequisites: BCIS 1310 and MATH 2305.
+Emphasis is on the fundamentals of structured design, development, testing, implementation, and documentation.
+It includes coverage of language syntax, data and file structures, input/output devices, and disks/files.
+Prerequisite: BCIS 1310.
 AC.

-COSC 2420 - Advanced C++ Programming.
+COSC 2420 - Advanced C++ Programming

 This course provides further applications of programming techniques.
-Topics may include file access methods, data structures and modular programming, program testing and documentation and other topics not normally covered in an introductory computer programming course.
-Prerequisites: BCIS 1310 and COSC 1320.
+Topics may include file access methods, data structures and modular programming, program testing and documentation, and other topics not normally covered in an introductory computer programming course.
+Prerequisite: COSC 1320.
 AC.

-CRIJ 1301 - Introduction to Criminal Justice.
+CRIJ 1301 - Introduction to Criminal Justice 3-3-0

-This course includes the history and philosophy of criminal justice and ethical considerations; defines crime and its nature and impact; and provides an overview of criminal justice system, law enforcement, court system, prosecution and defense, trial process and corrections.
+This course includes the history and philosophy of criminal justice and ethical considerations, defines crime and its nature and impact, and provides an overview of criminal justice system, law enforcement, court system, prosecution and defense, trial process, and corrections.
 AC.